ClearEyesFullHearts/msm/README.md

 cd ../trust/
 node serve.js
 ```
-- Go to http://localhost:3000 in your browser and then you can be sure that the client code has not be tampered with.
+- Go to http://localhost:3000 in your browser and then you can be sure that the client code has not been tampered with.

 I think it should be possible to write a Chrome and/or a Firefox extension to automatically validate that the files coming from the server in the browser match the repository, which would really help to use the site on mobile.
 I need to dig deeper into that.